Is Your Pillow Plotting Against You

-What does an orthopaedic pillow do?
+What does an orthopedic pillow do?

 All of them have one thing in common, they support your body and enable you to sleep in a correct position, regardless of whether you are a back sleeper, stomach sleeper, or a side sleeper.
 Still, many people will rush and spend thousands of dollars on the fanciest mattress that they can find and still choose to rest their heads on the worst possible pillow.

-An orthopaedic pillow will not just help you align your body correctly, it can help you deal with various ailments such as bad blood circulation, neck pain, recovering from injuries, insomnia, breathing difficulties, etc.
+An orthopedic pillow will not just help you align your body correctly, it can help you deal with various ailments such as bad blood circulation, neck pain, recovering from injuries, insomnia, breathing difficulties, etc.

 Is your pillow plotting against you?